 - Try to avoid using a pot that has a small cooking surface.
 We want our onions to cook as evenly as possible.
 Use a wide bottom pot, braiser, dutch oven or large pan to achieve the perfect cook.

 - Use a heavy bottom pot or pan like a dutch oven.
 The heat will be distributed more evenly.
 I like using a large enamel-coated braiser.
-Avoid a thick nonstick pan.
+Avoid a thin nonstick pan.

-- Make sure your stock is warmed up before adding to the pan.
-When a cold liquid is added to an already hot pan it can create a lot of steam and will lose some of the flavors we just spent so long developing.
+- Warm the stock up before adding to the onions.
+When a cold liquid is added to an already hot pan it can create a lot of steam and will lose some of the flavors.
 Have an extra pot with your stock and bring it up to temp right before adding.

 - Use a dry white wine.
 I am not a wine expert by any means, but because you use very little amount select a white wine you wouldn't mind drinking as well.
 More tips on picking the right wine.